How the Ketogenic Diet Affects Insulin Sensitivity and the Aging Process

 Due to these results, it’s safe to conclude that much of that phenomenon of longevity might be attributed to the improved signaling of insulin.

-To be more precise, longevity depends significantly on what you decide to eat, and not how much you eat.
+To be more precise, longevity depends significantly on what we decide to eat, and not how much we eat.

-This diet shifts the metabolic engine of your body from burning carbs to burning fats.
+This diet shifts the metabolic engine of our body from burning carbs to burning fats.
 Yes, this is possible.
-You should know that the cells come with the metabolic flexibility to adapt from using sugar for fuel to using ketone bodies.
+The cells come with the metabolic flexibility to adapt from using sugar for fuel to using ketone bodies.

 Beneficial fats are raw nuts (mainly raw macadamia and pecans), coconut oil, avocado, grass-pastured butter, and organic pastured eggs.